kuzzleio/sdk-csharp/doc/1/controllers/server/get-all-stats/index.md

 code: true
 type: page
 title: GetAllStatsAsync
-description: Gets all stored internal statistic snapshots.
+description: Gets all stored internal statistics snapshots.
 ---

 # GetAllStatsAsync

-Gets all stored internal statistic snapshots.
+Gets all stored internal statistics snapshots.
 By default, snapshots are made every 10 seconds and they are stored for 1 hour.

 These statistics include: